Mundra28/Social-Media-Analysis/README.md

 # Social-Media-Analysis
 social_media_analysis About Project: Project is based on web scraping and sentimental analysis.

+Primarily I used two websites:

+1)Twitter
+2)Tripadvisor

-Primarily I used two websites:  Twitter Tripadvisor Important files and their functions:
+Important files and their functions:

 1)tweety.py: This file is used for extracting reviews from twitter with the help of twitter API